Welcome to Craigmillar Park Association

 Royal Blind School Building

-An update has appeared in Local News from Councillor Cameron Rose that was delivered to houses in the area. ” Many residents will be interested to know what is happening with the former Royal Blind School Building at Craigmillar Park.
+An update has appeared in Local News from Councillor Cameron Rose that was delivered to houses in the area. ” Many residents will be interested to know what is happening with the former Royal Blind School Building at Craigmillar Park, the building is listed and that the listing includes the boundary walls and gate house.
 Royal Blind are currently in negotiation with a preferred bidder to complete the sale of the premises.
 Cameron understands that it is likely to be converted into residential dwellings subject to planning permission. ” Updates on his Blog.

 Kings Building Redevelopment